 it will spread all the way.

 The Kong Apes were confined to a single relatively small

 building their own ape civilization at the same time that another civilization

-species, humans, are just coincidentally wandering in.
+building species, humans, are just coincidentally wandering in.

 So no, the Muans were a human civilization.

 domesticated species, unique, remarkable, perhaps even semi-participants.
-But that’s

 But we’re now getting a slightly better window into the

 With the aid of such apes, they mastered megalithic construction techniques.

 They were likely fishers, using boats to harvest fish around their shores.